jamestsakalos/comspat/README.md

 ## Main functionalities

 - Calculates two information theory models based on species combinations as a function of spatial scale, specifically;
   - the number of realized (observed) species combinations (NRC)
   - the Shannon diversity of realized species combinations (Compositional Diversity; CD)
+  - the Associatum (AS) and relativized associatum (AS_REL)
 - Allows for the application of null models:
   - complete spatial randomness (CSR) helps to show the combined effects of individual species level spatial aggregations and interspecific associations on observed (realized) coexistence relationships
   - random shift (RS) helps to show the effects of interspecific associations after removing the effects of intraspecific aggregations on observed (realized) coexistence relationships

 </div>